 All current Archaeology Southwest members are eligible to volunteer.
 If you aren’t already a member, join Archaeology Southwest!
 Membership starts at only $35 a year, and includes four issues of our valuable publication, Archaeology Southwest Magazine.
 When you join, indicate your interest in volunteering on the membership form.
 A Volunteer Application will be sent to you.
 Forms are also available on this website.

 Do You Have Volunteer Opportunities for Children?

 Not normally.
 Motivated middle and high school students may qualify to work as volunteers.
-Please contact Archaeology Southwest’s Development and Design Coordinator for more information.
+Please contact Archaeology Southwest’s Outreach and Volunteer Coordinator for more information.